 What to expect:

-• Sarnano offers the fascinating hiking and foret bathing trail “Lost Waterfalls Route”, a 6 km hike along the Tennacola stream that winds around the village, allowing you to explore its woods and admire its stunning natural waterfalls (Cascata dell'Antico Molino, Cascata de lu Vagnatò, Cascatelle dei Romani, Cascata del Pellegrino).
+• Try the hiking and forest bathing trail “Lost Waterfalls Route”, a 6 km trek along the Tennacola stream, leading to stunning natural waterfalls (Cascata dell’Antico Molino, Cascata de lu Vagnatò, Cascatelle dei Romani, and Cascata del Pellegrino).

 • Between spring and summer, the blooming of over fifty species of orchids at Piani di Ragnolo (near the mountain location of Sassotetto, west of Sarnano) offers visitors the magical experience of an intense and extremely beneficial natural aromatherapy.